 Maldonado: Yes!
 I think that my biggest tip for all the actors that I run across that will ask the question is that you have to really look at yourself as a small business rather than a career.
-Acting is not a career, acting is a small business, being that you must invest in yourself, you must self-market and self-promote.
+Acting is not a career, acting is a small business.
+While you might not need, say, outsourced taxes for startups, you still have to do many things that a more traditional business owner does: you must invest in yourself, you must self-market and self-promote.
 You must work extra hours.
 That sounds closer to a small business rather than a career.
 In most careers you go work the eight hours and then you go home.
 You can leave it in the office.
 But in the small business, you’re working 20 hours out of the day and you’re constantly thinking how to elevate.
 As you continue to grow your small business, these studios or corporations begin to invest in you, so it’s your job as a small business to build your company up and build your brand enough that it can add the attention of these corporations and they feel confident in that art.
 “I request your services.”
 And that’s how I like to attack things and it just feels a little more direct and I have a clear target, rather than, I find a lot of actors just kind of throw a bunch stuff against the wall and hope it sticks.

 TrunkSpace: So within those various creative and entrepreneurial avenues, does each one give you something different?
 Does your creative brain get something out of writing that it doesn’t from acting alone?